 Paralegals shall not engage in the unauthorized practice of law as proscribed by Kentucky law and the Supreme Court Rules (SCR 3.130 [5.5]) and must be appropriately supervised by a lawyer to ensure the paralegal’s conduct is compatible with the professional and ethical standards of the practice (SCR 3.130 (5.3]).

 The course prerequisites for admission to the program are: ENGL 100C, POLS 110C, OST 220C and PLS 190C.
-Colonnade/General Education and other courses include: BUS 214C, BUS 110C/ACC 200C, COMM 145C/COMM 161C, Category B Humanities Elective, Category C Humanities (ECO 150C, ECO 202C/203C, HIS 119C/120C, PHIL 115C, PSYC 100C, SOC 100C, or SOC 220C), MA 109C/116C, BIO 110C/113C, and 1 to 3 hours approved elective.
-The courses in the major – otherwise known as legal specialty courses - are as follows: PLS 195C, PLS 283C, PLS 291C, PLS 292C, PLS 293C, PLS 294C, PLS 295C, PLS 296C, PLS 298C, PLS 299C.
+Colonnade/General Education and other required courses include: BUS 214C, BUS 110C/ACC 200C, COMN 145C MA 109C/116C, 3 hours from the Colonnade Natural and Physical Sciences category, 3 hours from the Colonnade Arts/Humanities category, 3 hours from the Colonnade Social and Behavioral Sciences category and 3 hours of PLS electives .
+The courses required in the major – otherwise known as legal specialty courses - are as follows: PLS 195C, PLS 283C, PLS 291C, PLS 292C, PLS 293C, PLS 294C, PLS 295C, PLS 296C, PLS 298C, PLS 299C.

 Admissions and Minimum Grade Requirements: